val3r1o/gns3-automation-fabric/README.md

 set DNS to reach public internet </br>
 DNS set to resolve repo </br>

-move the file under the right folder:
+change the pizza.sh script to move the file under the right folder:
 /home/XXXyournamexxx/GNS3/projects/

-on GNS3:<br>
 # 1
-when prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times run GNS3 from GUI next->next->next (no changes) i.e., localhost -> TCP:3080 & /usr/bin/gns3server
+when prompted whether non-root users should be allowed to use wireshark and ubridge, select ‘Yes’ both times

+run GNS3 from Shell or GUI
+next->next->next (no changes) i.e., localhost -> TCP:3080 & /usr/bin/gns3server

 # 2